Dee Dee Gatton: Bio, Age, Husband, and Net Worth in 2026

 Early Life and Education

-Dee Dee Gatton was born on August 1, 1987, in Washington, D.C.
-She grew up in the nation’s capital in a household that valued education, communication, and cultural identity.
-Her background is both Hispanic and Asian American, an identity she actively honors through her professional memberships in the National Association of Hispanic Journalists and the Asian American Journalists Association.
+Dee Dee Gatton was born on August 1, 1987, in Washington, D.C., growing up in the nation’s capital in a household that valued education, communication, and cultural identity.
+Her background is both Hispanic and Asian American, an identity she honors through her membership in NAHJ and AAJA.

-She attended the College of William and Mary in Virginia, one of the oldest universities in the United States and consistently ranked among the top public universities in the country.
-She graduated with a Bachelor of Arts in English Literature, summa cum laude.
-That distinction places her in the top tier of her graduating class.
-The combination of strong writing skills, cultural fluency, and academic discipline shaped the journalist she became.
+She attended the College of William and Mary in Virginia, one of the oldest universities in the country and consistently ranked among the top public universities nationally, graduating with a Bachelor of Arts in English Literature, summa cum laude.
+That combination of strong writing skills, cultural fluency, and academic discipline shaped the journalist she became.

 Career Timeline: Six States, Twelve Years, One National Platform

-Dee Dee Gatton’s career is the kind that journalism schools use as a case study.
-She started in one of the smallest television markets in the country and built her way up, station by station, through competitive markets, until she reached a national audience.
+Dee Dee Gatton’s career is the kind journalism programs use as a case study.
+She started in one of the smallest TV markets in the country and built her way up, station by station, until she reached a national audience.

 | Period | Station and Market | Role and Key Achievement |

-She began her professional career at KLSR in Eugene, Oregon, a Sinclair station in one of the smallest TV markets in the United States.
-She anchored the 7 PM and 10 PM nightly newscasts and also worked at the sister station KVAL as a weekend anchor, reporter, and multimedia journalist.
-Starting in a small market is a deliberate choice for serious journalists.
-It means real airtime, real responsibility, and real skill development without the safety net of a large production team.
+She began her career at KLSR in Eugene, Oregon, a Sinclair station in one of the smallest TV markets in the country, anchoring the 7 PM and 10 PM newscasts and working at sister station KVAL as a weekend anchor.
+Starting small is a deliberate choice for serious journalists, meaning real airtime and skill development without a large production team.

-From Eugene she moved to KPNX in Phoenix, an NBC affiliate in one of the top 15 television markets in the country by size.
-She anchored a three-hour weekend morning newscast and handled field anchoring and live breaking news assignments.
-The jump from Eugene to Phoenix is significant.
-It reflects a broadcaster who had demonstrated enough skill to earn a major market opportunity within her first year.
+From Eugene she moved to KPNX in Phoenix, an NBC affiliate in one of the top 15 markets, anchoring a three hour weekend morning newscast and handling field anchoring and breaking news, a jump reflecting a broadcaster who earned a major market role within her first year.

-At WICS/Fox in Springfield, she became primary anchor and special projects reporter.
-Her most documented achievement there was growing the 9 PM newscast to its highest rating in five years and securing the number one position in the DMA market and the key 25 to 54 demographic.
-She was also recognized by the Associated Press as First in State for reporting, an editorial distinction, not a popularity award.
+At WICS/Fox in Springfield, she became primary anchor and special projects reporter, growing the 9 PM newscast to its highest rating in five years and securing the number one position in the DMA and key demographic.
+She was also recognized by the Associated Press as First in State for reporting, an editorial distinction rather than a popularity award.

-She also investigated the Illinois Department of Children and Family Services during this period, and wrote and produced a documentary on the life flight program at St. John’s Hospital.
-That combination of ratings performance and investigative depth is unusual at any market level.
+She also investigated the Illinois Department of Children and Family Services and produced a documentary on the life flight program at St. John’s Hospital, an unusual combination of ratings success and investigative depth.

 Her two years at WBTV Charlotte were arguably the most impactful of her local market career.
-As a bilingual anchor and special projects reporter, she ranked number one in the DMA for households and in the 25 to 54 demographic for two consecutive years.
-More specifically, her consumer investigations directly returned over $250,000 to Charlotte area viewers, through stories that recovered money owed to families, exposed fraudulent practices, and held businesses accountable.
+As bilingual anchor and special projects reporter, she ranked number one in the DMA for households and the key demographic for two consecutive years, and her consumer investigations returned over 250,000 dollars to viewers through stories that recovered money owed to families, exposed fraud, and held businesses accountable.
+That figure is not a ratings number, it is a measurable financial outcome for real families, the kind of journalism that earns a national platform.

 Three Languages and a Unique Multicultural Identity

-Most bios on Dee Dee Gatton describe her as bilingual.
-That is incomplete.
-She speaks English and Spanish fluently and has conversational proficiency in Tagalog, the primary language of the Philippines.
-That third language reflects her Asian American heritage and is rarely mentioned in coverage of her career.
+Most bios describe her as simply bilingual, which is incomplete.
+She speaks English and Spanish fluently and has conversational Tagalog, the primary language of the Philippines, reflecting her Asian American heritage and rarely mentioned in coverage of her career.

-She is an active member of both the National Association of Hispanic Journalists and the Asian American Journalists Association.
-Both organizations have strict professional standards for membership and are among the most respected advocacy and professional development bodies in American broadcast journalism.
-Her active involvement in both, simultaneously, reflects a journalist who sees multicultural representation not as a marketing strategy but as a genuine professional commitment.
+She is an active member of both NAHJ and AAJA, two organizations with strict standards that are among the most respected advocacy bodies in American broadcast journalism.
+Her involvement in both reflects a journalist who treats multicultural representation as a genuine commitment rather than a marketing strategy.

 Dee Dee Gatton’s Husband: Will Dyer

 Multiple sources confirm that Dee Dee Gatton’s husband is Will Dyer.
-They became engaged in 2017, during her time in Springfield, Illinois.
-Beyond his name, the details of their relationship and personal life are deliberately kept out of the public record, and that choice is entirely consistent with how she manages her off-camera life.
+They became engaged in 2017 during her time in Springfield, Illinois.
+Beyond his name, the details of their relationship are deliberately kept out of the public record, consistent with how she manages her off camera life.

 She does not discuss family details in interviews and has not used her marriage as content for social media.
-That approach, in 2026, is both unusual and deliberate.
-It reflects a journalist who has drawn a clear line between her professional public identity and her personal life.
+In 2026, that approach is both unusual and deliberate, reflecting a journalist who has drawn a clear line between her public professional identity and her personal life.

-Dee Dee Gatton’s net worth in 2026 is between $500,000 and $1 million.
-Her annual salary as a national weekend anchor at TND is estimated between $100,000 and $250,000, based on Bureau of Labor Statistics benchmarks for journalists at her experience level and platform reach.
-Twelve years of progressive salary growth across five stations, combined with the premium that Sinclair pays its national anchors, supports the higher end of that net worth range.
+Dee Dee Gatton’s net worth in 2026 is between 500,000 and 1 million dollars.
+Her annual salary as a national weekend anchor at TND is estimated between 100,000 and 250,000 dollars, based on benchmarks for journalists at her experience level and platform reach.
+Twelve years of progressive salary growth across five stations, combined with the premium Sinclair pays its national anchors, supports the higher end of that range.

-She does not have secondary income streams like a podcast or book deal documented in public sources.
-Her wealth is derived from her journalism career alone, which makes the $500,000 to $1 million estimate more conservative than the figures associated with media personalities who have built multiple income channels.
+She has no secondary income streams like a podcast or book deal documented in public sources, so her wealth comes from journalism alone, making the estimate more conservative than figures tied to media personalities with multiple income channels.

 FAQs